hashicorp/terraform-azurerm-consul-enterprise-hvd/examples/prereqs/README.md

-# Consul on Azure Virtual Machines - Prerequisite Example Module
+# Consul Enterprise on Azure Virtual Machines - Prerequisite Example Module

 This module contains a baseline reference for the prerequisite resources needed to deploy the Consul Enterprise on Azure Virtual Machines Terraform module for HashiCorp Validated Designs.